Forensic Psychologist Career (Salary + Duties + Interviews)

 Famous Forensic Psychologists

-Although forensic psychologists as we recognize them now are often found on crime shows, they have been an influential role in the shaping of psychology and how it can help us understand the world and make the world a safer place.
+Although forensic psychologists, as we recognize them now, are often found on crime shows, they have played an influential role in the shaping of psychology and how it can help us understand the world and make the world a safer place.
 Alfred Binet, known for developing the world’s first intelligence tests, is considered one of the fathers of forensic psychology.

 Other psychologists’ research has made them a leading figure in forensic psychology.
 Take Stanley Milgram, known for his controversial obedience study.
 Without this insight into how people obey orders from others, “duress” may not be a valid defense in criminal cases.